AtalaPRISMTribe/PPPGF/PRISM Pioneer Program Governance Framework.md

 # PRISM Pioneer Credential Governance Framework

-Version: 0.1
+Version: 1.0

-September 2, 2022
+March 17, 2023

-This publicly available document is a work in progress and is not yet approved by Input Output Global on 2 September 2022.
+This publicly available document is a work in progress and is not yet approved by Input Output Global on 17 March 2023.

 ## Table of Contents